karanpunwatkar/GFG-Problems-of-the-day/README.md

-# GFG-Problems-of-the-day
+# GFG-Problems-of-the-days

-I solve problem of the day (POTD) from geeksforgeek using c++ and i upload the solution of the (POTD) in this repo.
+# Problem of the day (POTD)

+- Trying to solve current problems with C++
+- Upload a solution daily to these repositories
+- Simple and easy to understand

+### That's a lot!
+There's not so much to say about my repositories